 Think about the difference between a cash bonus and an all-expenses-paid weekend trip.
 The cash gets spent and is quickly forgotten, but the trip creates lasting memories.
 This is called the "re-consumption effect"—every time the rep thinks about that experience, they re-live the positive feelings associated with the reward.
 This emotional connection builds a stronger, more durable sense of motivation and loyalty to the company.

-Strike the Right Balance for Your Team
+Find the Right Motivational Mix for Your Team

 The most effective motivation strategy isn’t about choosing between intrinsic and extrinsic rewards—it’s about blending them.
 Every person on your team is unique, and what drives one rep might not work for another.
 Your job as a leader is to understand what makes each person tick and create a flexible system that speaks to their individual needs.
 A balanced approach often combines strong compensation with meaningful recognition and healthy competition.